-Every Monday through Friday, we deliver a different song as part of our Song of the Day podcast subscription.
+Every Monday through Friday, we deliver a different song as part our Song of the Day podcast subscription.
 This podcast features exclusive KEXP in-studio performances, unreleased songs, and recordings from independent artists that our DJs think you should hear.
-Every Friday, we feature a Northwestern artist.
-Today’s song, featured on the Midday Show with Cheryl Waters, is “Wait For The Summer” by Shake Some Action! from the 2014 album Catch The Sun on Satellite 451 Records.
+Every Friday, we feature a song from a local artist.
+Today’s song, featured on the Midday Show with Cheryl Waters, is “Altered Beast” by Kithkin from the forthcoming 2014 album Rituals, Trances & Ecstasies For Humans in Face of The Collapse on Pesanta Urfolk.

 This Saturday’s Record Store Day will be kind of like the Easter egg hunt for me and my fellow music lovers and record collecting geeks.
 We’ll gleefully race down the aisles in search of that colorful surprise and treat.
 And, this year there are plenty of goodies — rarities, long out-of-print re-issues, first-time releases, colored vinyl, picture discs, etc., in all kinds of formats including 7”, 10”, and 12” vinyl, CDs, and even cassettes.
 Some of the golden eggs I’ll be looking for include: Read More »